angle319/tf_ecs_alb_connector/README.md

-# A Terraform Module for AWS ECS connect to alb
+# A Terraform Module for AWS ECS connect to alb and cloudwatch
-For easier write ecs task and alb rules
+More easier setting ecs task to connect alb-rules and cloudwatch